fsossai/fsossai.github.io/index.md

 # &#x1F526; Research
 At the moment I'm working on **parallelizing compilers**.

-In my vision, a powerful langugage allows users to express high-level **properties** of their algorithms, while a powerful compiler should exploit them and minimize the performance cost of the abstractions that permit such expressiveness.
+In my vision, a powerful language allows users to express high-level **properties** of their algorithms, while a powerful compiler should exploit them and minimize the performance cost of the abstractions that permit such expressiveness.

-During the implementation of an algortihm, it's easy to get distracted by low-level details that pollute our code making it unreadable and inflexible.
+During the implementation of an algorithm, it's easy to get distracted by low-level details that pollute our code making it unreadable and inflexible.

-When single-core performance is not enough, the problem is exacerbated by manual parallelization techniques that, for example, require data structures to be reshaped or even worse, redesigned.
+When single-core performance is not enough, the problem is exacerbated by manual parallelization techniques that, for example, require data structures to be reshaped or, even worse, redesigned.

-Automatic parallelization for scientific codes has been studied for decades with remarkable results.
+Automatic parallelization has been studied for decades with remarkable results for scientific codes.
-However, when programs are not dominated by well-structured array computation we are in dim candlelight.
+However, when programs are not dominated by well-structured array computation we are left in dim candlelight.

 This is why I'm investigating the following questions:
 0. What is hindering compilers from **extracting parallelism** in sequential programs?
 0. How to bring **data collections** into the compiler to unlock more parallelizing transformations?

-To answer these questions I'm studying the nature of the **loop-carried data dependences** that block parallelization and how we can satisfy them in less conventional ways.
+To answer these questions I'm studying the nature of the **data dependences** that block parallelization and how we can satisfy them in less conventional ways.

-I believe that in the advent of an even more heterogeneous future, the importance of a compiler that understands and manipulates parallelism will be hard to overstate.
+Now that almost all hardware is parallel, the importance of a compiler that understands and manipulates parallelism will be hard to overstate.

 # &#x1F4DC; Publications